BuddyForms/BuddyForms-ACF/readme.txt

 3. Submitted entry view

 == Changelog ==
+= 1.3.20 - 11 Feb 2026 =
+* Add is_org_compliant flag to Freemius config for WordPress.org compliance.

 = 1.3.19 - 10 Feb 2026 =
 * Fix text domain mismatch: changed from 'buddyforms' to 'buddyforms-acf' to match plugin slug.
 * Tested up to WordPress 6.9.